Who we are

 Charitable trust fund

 The service welcomes any donations which help to support all the families we work within Lincolnshire.
-Donations received are used to purchase special items not funded by the NHS in order to provide additional comfort to children who have a life limiting illness or those receiving end of life care at home, such as special pillows, sheepskins, heat pads, finger oxygen level monitors and baby listeners.
-Charitable donations also help to support the sending of remembrance cards for bereaved parents.
+Donations received are used to purchase special items not funded by the NHS in order to provide additional comfort to children who have a life limiting illness or those receiving end of life care at home. such as special pillows, sheepskins, heat pads, finger oxygen level monitors and baby listeners.

 Children’s Specialist Palliative Care Team